mnemnion/orb/doc/md/skein/skein.md

    local skein = setmetatable({}, Skein) skein.source = {}
-   -- handles: string, Path, or File objects if path.idEst ~= File then
+   -- handles: string, Path, or File objects if not path then
+      error "Skein must be constructed with a path" end if path.idEst ~= File then
       path = File(Path(path):absPath())
    end